Whirlwind Healing Ministry

 Perilous Times and Perilous Men

 2 Timothy 3:1-5 But know this, that in the last days perilous times will come: For men will be lovers of themselves, lovers of money, boasters, proud, blasphemers, disobedient to parents, unthankful, unholy, unloving, unforgiving, slanderers, without self-control, brutal, despisers of good, traitors, headstrong, haughty, lovers of pleasure rather than lovers of God, having a form of godliness but denying its power.
 And from such people turn away!
-(This is most of the church today because they don't see any power).
+Unfortunately, this is most of the church today because they don't see much or any of the power of God working in their presence.

 Try to read the following two scriptures everyday out loud and these words will help you to acknowledge the protection that God has already provided to us.
 It’s very important that you know and believe these scriptures and all of the Word of God.